Fiddler: CPU-GPU Orchestration for Fast Inference of Mixture-of-Experts Models: Evaluation

-\pgheading{Baselines} For baselines, we evaluate DeepSpeed-MII (\cite{deepspeedmii}) and Mixtral-Offloading (\cite{eliseev2023fast}).
-For DeepSpeed-MII, we enable ZeRO-Infinity optimization (\cite{rajbhandari2021zeroinfinity}) to offload model weights to CPU memory.
-We choose to evaluate performance in non-persistent pipeline mode as we target local settings instead of client-server applications.
-We enable \texttt{pin\_memory} in the configuration to use paged-locked CPU memory, which could boost the performance of the prefill stage.
-Mixtral-Offloading only supports a quantized version of the \mixtral model by default.
+For DeepSpeed-MII, we enable ZeRO-Infinity optimization \cite{rajbhandari2021zeroinfinity} so that it offloads model parameters to the CPU memory and loads them from CPU to GPU dynamically during inference when needed.
+We enable \texttt{pin\_memory} in the configuration to use paged-locked CPU memory, which improves performance of read/writes from CPU memory and reduce memory defragmentation.

+Mixtral-Offloading originally supports only a quantized version of the \mixtral model by default.
 For a fair comparison, we extend Mixtral-Offloading to support running the original version of the model with 16-bit precision.
-We set \texttt{offload\_per\_layer} parameter to $7$ as this is the only configuration available to fit the unquantized model weights in 24GB GPU memory.
+Mixtral-Offloading provides an \texttt{offload\_per\_layer} parameter to determine how many experts in each expert layer to offload to CPU memory.
+We set the \texttt{offload\_per\_layer} parameter to $7$ for Environment 1 and $5$ for Environment 2 as this is the best configuration for the environments we test.
+For \llamacpp, we set the \texttt{ngl} parameters that control the number of layers being executed in the GPU to be 8 for Environment 1 and 16 for Environment 2.

+\pgheading{Metrics} We evaluate the performance of \sys against baselines in three different scenarios that serve a single request: \mycircle{a} end-to-end latency \footnote{We define the end-to-end latency to be the time taken from the moment the inference request is received to the generation of the final token, including both the prefill and decode times.} with different lengths of input and output tokens, \mycircle{b} prefill processing for the long context input, and \mycircle{c} end-to-end latency of beam search with different widths.
+These metrics reflect important use cases: long context input is used for in-context learning or retrieval augmented generation \cite{dong2022survey,gao2023retrieval}, and beam search is used for enhanced quality of generated tokens \cite{hf-decode}.

-\pgheading{Metrics} We evaluate the performance of \sys in a local deployment scenario, \ie the latency for single batch inference, with different lengths of input and output tokens.
-For the evaluation with $N$ input tokens, we randomly select samples from ShareGPT that have $N$ tokens or more of prompt and use the initial $N$ tokens.
-We measure the average number of tokens generated per second as calculated by the ratio of the number of output tokens to the end-to-end latency (including both prefill and decode stages).
-We choose the input length from [16, 32, 64, 128] and the output length from [16, 32, 64, 128, 256, 512].
-For \sys, we show the average of 10 runs, and for the baseline methods, we show the average of 3 runs due to longer execution time.
+We report the inference speed measured by token per second for \mycircle{a} and \mycircle{c} (number of generated tokens divided by the end-to-end latency), and Time To First Token (TTFT) for \mycircle{b}.
+For the evaluation with $N$ input tokens, we randomly select samples from ShareGPT with $N$ tokens or more of prompt and use the initial $N$ tokens.

+For \mycircle{a}, the input length is among [32, 64, 128, 256], and the output length is among [64, 128, 256, 512].
+The input length for \mycircle{b} is among [512, 1024, 2048, 4096].
+We set the beam search width for \mycircle{c} to be among [4, 8, 12, 16] with an input length of 32 and an output length of 64.
+For the beam search, we compare \sys only against \llamacpp as the other baselines do not support beam search inference.